-So when it comes right down to it, Marion McGovern is a proud member of the Gig Economy.
+So when it comes right down to it, I, Marion McGovern, am a proud member of the Gig Economy.
 The short story is I have had a tremendous career in the human capital space, where I was able to grow a company, rebuild it after the tech wreck, sell it and return in an interim role.
 When I left the operating role, I taught business school, facilitated peer education with the CEO Alliance and developed residential real estate.
 I have had the tremendous opportunity to sit on several boards, both corporate and philanthropic.
 I often say that my career right now is like dim sum – there are a lot of plates on the table, and those plates are my gigs.
 So it is understandable that I am wrote my second book, Thriving in the Gig Economy, on that very subject.

 I am proud to be the founder of M Squared Consulting, an innovative human capital company I founded with a partner, Paula Reynolds, in 1988.
 Ironic that we created a gig economy company, before the term had ever been coined.
 We created a network of independent consultants and matched them to project and interim assignments.
 We did this, I might add, before the internet – and I know I am dating myself.